jasraj1111/cms-portfolio/README.md

-# Portfolio Website with CMS Integration
+# Content Management Sysytem Integrated into Portfolio Website

 ## Overview
 This project is a dynamic **Portfolio Website** integrated with a **Content Management System (CMS)**.
 It showcases personal projects, skills, and achievements, allowing users to manage and update content effortlessly via a secure and intuitive dashboard.